stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 # Overview

-The _graphics pipeline_ specifies the various _stages_ executed by the hardware to render a graphics fragment.
+The _graphics pipeline_ specifies the various _stages_ executed by the hardware to render a fragment.

-Pipeline stages are either a configurable _fixed function_ or a programmable stage implemented by a _shader_ module.
+A pipeline stage is either a configurable _fixed function_ or a programmable stage implemented by a _shader_ module.

 Configuring the pipeline requires a large amount of information for even the simplest case (though much of this is often default information or empty structures).